zpoint/Go-Internals/runtime/gc/gc.md

 Let's see `markroot` first

-There're multi goroutine running `markroot` simultaneously, The integer in `job` is a global variable, each integer represent a range of memory area in each `module` object
+There're multiply goroutine running `markroot` simultaneously, The integer in `job` is a global variable, each integer represent a range of memory area in each `module` object

 Each goroutine adds the variable atomically in a loop, successful in adding number means gets the job the integer represent, it will call `markroot` to mark every `module` the job represent